cosmicc/LEDSmartClock/README.md

 *The current firmware version running on the clock is displayed on the web interface's info page.*

 > WARNING: Some new major and minor versions may require you to reconfigure the settings on your clock.
-This will be fairly infrequent (only if new configuration settings are added in release) and will be clearly announced if the upgrade will casue the settings will be reset.
+This will be fairly infrequent (only if new configuration settings are added in the release) and will be clearly announced if the upgrade will cause the settings will be reset.

 ## Status Indicators